 The Saskatchewan Corrections nine-week Induction Training Program (ITP) is for recruits to the positions of Correctional Officer, Facility Youth Worker, Parental Care Worker and Mental Health Correctional Officer.
 Additional weeks of facility-specific training allows recruits to familiarize themselves with the operations of their assigned facility.
 The training is practical and skills development based, equipping recruits with the skills to assume their role.
 Professionalism, respect for the law, and skill development, founded upon best practices, are emphasized throughout.
 Learning modules are delivered by both internal and non-corrections resources as determined by topic.

 Attendance at training is paid.
 Training is offered in North Battleford, Saskatoon, Prince Albert and Regina.
-If you are not headquartered (assigned to work) in a facility in those cities, the Ministry of Corrections and Policing will reimburse you for costs associated with lodging and meals.
+If you are not headquartered (assigned to work) in a facility in those cities, the Ministry of Corrections, Policing and Public Safety will reimburse you for costs associated with lodging and meals.

 The ITP learning modules address a number of important themes including the following:

 - Offender Management and Intervention Techniques

 Note: Recruit progress in ITP is assessed by written exams (a total of four), as well as one practical exam for the Use of Restraints and Self-Defence component.
 "Testing Threshold" refers to a requirement that the test must be passed in order for the recruit to continue in the ITP.
 Failure leads to employment termination.
 The exams are as follows:

 - Exam 2: Core Correctional Practices (Testing Threshold 1)

 - Exam 3: The Use of Restraints and Self-Defence: Written (Testing Threshold 2)

 - Exam 4: The Use of Restraints and Self-Defence: Practical (Testing Threshold 3)